MadhavL/AI-Music/README.md

 <!--content-->
+# AI Music Repository: Data Collection + All Model Code

-# Data collection for Leap Motion
+## Data Collection on Leap Motion
 Collect music-related motion data from the Leap Motion.

-## Install Leap Motion Python SDK
+### Install Leap Motion Python SDK
 This module makes use of a compiled module called `leapc_cffi`.
 We include some pre-compiled python objects with our Gemini installation from 5.17 onwards.
 Supported versions can be found [here](#pre-compiled-module-support).
 If you have the matching python version and have installed Gemini into the default location you can follow the steps below: